 - Warm dark colors, including purple, brown and gold express a sense of tradition and classic design.
 They are associated with luxury.
 As a result, they are often used for businesses that offer more exclusive services such as financial consultants and architects.

 It can be tempting to try and choose a unique font to try and enhance your digital lobby directory, but this is another area where less is more.

 Certain fonts are continually used.
 Specifically, in newspapers and digital publications.
 These fonts easier to read.
 Stick to serif fonts and avoid anything with too many flourishes.

 Use bullet points and headlines to draw attention to certain points.
 Do not rely on using several different fonts on one screen in order to separate information.
 This will inevitably lead to clutter and make any directory harder to read and less functional.
 Consistent font styles and sizes will create a uniform look that is clean and professional.

 We are an increasingly visual society.
 Instead of reading long form articles, we look for slideshows or top ten lists.
 You can use this to your advantage by including more visual elements that enhance any text.
 Carefully arranged visual components can improve a digital lobby directory.

 The key is to not get carried away and continue to ask yourself whether additional elements are actually adding to the overall appearance or creating a more chaotic screen.

-This may seem obvious, but it simply cannot be stressed enough: triple check your digital lobby directory in order to avoid any errors.
+Avoiding typos may seem obvious.
+But it cannot be stressed enough!
+Triple check your digital lobby directory in order to avoid any errors.
 Whether it is typos or incorrect information, mistakes will make your company look unprofessional and cause visitors to lose confidence in your abilities to provide quality goods and services.

 Test your design in your lobby and gather feedback before finalizing the directory.
 This will help you avoid any bias and make sure that you are focused on functionality and not losing sight of the main purpose of your directory.